King David: The Rise of the Warrior King

 Building a Strong Foundation for a Loyal Military

 Initially, David fled to the cave of Adullam (I Samuel 22:1).
-It was there where his family and 400 disgruntled men joined him (a number that would later grow to 600).
+It was there that his family and 400 disgruntled men joined him (a number that would later grow to 600).
 His three nephews Joab, Abishai, and Asahel also likely joined him at this time.
 The former two would be central figures in David’s military for most of his reign.

-David’s popularity while serving in Saul’s army was likely the pull factor that led these men to align themselves to David.
+David’s popularity while serving in Saul’s army was likely the pull factor that led these men to align themselves with David.
 The push factor was clearly their difficult circumstance (debt, distress, etc).
 But what would cause these men to remain with David in the harshness of the Judean Wilderness and share in his troubles for so many years?

 Times were indeed difficult and David gives us a glimpse of the conditions they endured in Psalm 63.